toladata/TolaTables/README.md

 Once copied, modify all new files to suit your own particular installation and organization.
 The local.py file contains Django settings, client_secrets.py contains Google Auth related settings, and the fixture files are a starter set of metadata for your organization.
 You will need to load the sites and tolasites fixtures in order to run Tola, and loading read_types is required for importing data.

+If you have password protected your MongoDB database, you will need to update the settings in the local.py file to match your setup.
+If you have not password protected the MongoDB instance, you can comment out the MONGODB section in local.py and uncomment the same section in base.py.

-Once your are done configuring the fixtures you can load them:
+Once you are done configuring the fixtures you can load them:
 ```
 ./manage.py loaddata sites_local
 ./manage.py loaddata tolasites_local